Cardiff Rugby: Matt Sherratt

-Financial troubles
+Helford Capital

+With the passing of Peter Thomas, the club and the Thomas family looked for new investment into the club.

+Despite early interest from Ospreys owners Y11, it was decided to sell 84.55% of the club to investment group Helford Capital Ltd. Helford being an investment vehicle used by British businessmen Neal Griffith and Phillip Kempe.

+Both Griffith and Kempe passed a due diligence test commissioned by the WRU.
+Although it was later revealed that a firm associated with Griffith, Optima Group, had gone into liquidation in 2021 owing creditors approximately £37,000,000.

+The sale was approved by 99.9% of Cardiff shareholders, as well as Cardiff Athletic Club and the Welsh Rugby Union.

+Prior to the deal, the club along with the other Welsh professional teams had signed the WRU's controversial PRA23 deal, which obliged each team to put forward an approved investor with the responsibility of each injecting over £1,000,000 a season into their teams.
+Helford took over this role from the Peter Thomas estate.

+The deal was completed in January 2024.

-In April 2025, the club indicated it was due to go into administration.
-The assets and business were bought out of administration by the Welsh Rugby Union 24 hours later to safeguard the clubs ongoing existence.
+However in April 2025, it was announced that Helford Capital "was unable to meet its obligations to fund the club as it was contractually obliged to do."
+As a direct result, the club was placed into administration.
+The assets and business were bought out of administration by the Welsh Rugby Union 24 hours later.
 The Union intended to sell to private investors at a later stage, but for the foreseeable future would run Cardiff as a WRU subsidiary.

+Corniel Van Zyl

+Van Zyl first joined Cardiff as forwards coach for the 2024/25 season.
+He was promoted to interim Head Coach for the following season.

+Under his leadership, the club reached 6th in the URC table and made the play offs for the first time.

 World Rugby Hall of Fame

 Cardiff are one of only three clubs to have been inducted into the World Rugby Hall of Fame.
 The club's innovation of the four three quarter system in 1885 was copied first by Wales and later spread throughout the rugby world, leaving a lasting mark upon the game.
 The club was inducted into the Hall of Fame in 2011.

 In addition, eleven former Cardiff players have been inducted into the Hall of Fame: